Undergraduate Colleges of Stony Brook University: Advisement

-The university offers advisement to first year students through the Undergraduate colleges.
+The university offers advice to first year students through the Undergraduate colleges.
 The advisors in a given UGC do the work of normal academic advisors, but can give students guidance on issues that relate to their first year, such as deciding on a major, dealing with being away from home, and how to navigate the services on campus.
 They also play a major role in student registration as they are the first advisors students encounter in their first year.

 Undergraduate College Centers

 There exists a center for each undergraduate college in which most of the colleges events occur, most sections of UCG courses take place, and the advisors hold office hours.
 These centers are located in or adjacent to the area that is most connected to the Undergraduate College.
 The centers are: